TomPace101/nanopore_diffusion/notes.md

 In any case, this is pretty low-priority right now.

 # Mesh
-_ACTION_ Look up "field" in gmsh tutorials to try to resolve issue with centerline. (tutorial 10, and the manual discussion on controlling mesh size)
+(Looks like the new gmsh version resolved this.)
+Look up "field" in gmsh tutorials to try to resolve issue with centerline. (tutorial 10, and the manual discussion on controlling mesh size)
-_ACTION_ check for compatibility of gmsh version (eg Ruled Surface vs Surface) _ACTION_ add validation of geometric inputs
+_ACTION_ check for compatibility of gmsh version (eg Ruled Surface vs Surface)

 # Someday/maybe